Chitolina/-2nd_Site/content/posts/IMDB.md

 - SQL
 - Data Bank
 ---
 Here's Lucas!
 I'm glad you're here.
-This project is about the exploratory analysis over a databank from a movie website.
+This project is about the exploratory analysis over a cinematography databank.
 This was a project teached on a free course I signed called "Python Fundamentos Para Análise de Dados 3.0" from the Data Science Academy, and I enjoyed so much because it focused a lot on data munging and graph production.
 Thus, I saw it was important to post my step by step records, so I can come back to reuse some useful code and maybe it can teach a curious viewer 🦉.

 Without further due, we are going to use some SQL knowledge and a lot of Python, focused on data analysis.

 **When we talk about exploratory analisys, it's usual to gather a few questions we want to clarify.
-Thus, what questions could you ask from a movie website like IMDB?**
+Thus, what questions could you ask from a movie database IMDB?**

-What are the most common movies on IMDB?
+What are the most common movies?

 What is the number of titles by genre?